import panel as pn import numpy as np import holoviews as hv pn.extension(sizing_mode = 'stretch_width')

 sidebar_width(int): The width of the sidebar in pixels.
 Default is 370.

 In this case we are using the

-VanillaTemplate, built without using any extra css frameworks.
+MaterialTemplate, built on Material Components for the web, which is a CSS framework that provides a lot of built in stylings to create a smooth layout.
 Here is an example of how you can set up a display using this template:

 The app can be displayed within the notebook by using